 COMMENDEE 2018-19: Emma is an Offender Supervisor at HMP & YOI Bronzefield.
-She is Commended for the outstanding quality and humanity of her work with a wide range of female offenders, as well as for her dedication and passion in helping to develop and promote a restorative justice culture across Bronzefield.
+She receives a Commendation for the quality and humanity of her work with the women of Bronzefield, and for her dedication and passion in helping to promote a restorative justice culture across the prison.

 [Report based on original nomination and any supporting materials submitted to the Trust]

 Initial Nominator, and Bronzefield’s Deputy Director, Vicky Robinson says ‘Emma is adept at understanding the women in a way that cuts beyond their offending behaviour to dig through to the criminogenic and other emotional factors that underpin their offending and emotional stability.’
 She gave several examples, including ‘Caroline’*:

 ‘…a long-standing victim of domestic violence that she had never reported.
 [She] had deep rooted mistrust of criminal justice agencies, a deep sense of hopelessness and distress which was compounded by the low self-confidence and esteem which left her vulnerable to the continuation of the domestic violence and abuse.
 Emma built her trust which enable her to talk, for the first time, about her situation and the history.’